 One of the most important brain functions is processing emotions.
 These emotions are processed in the limbic system.
-The hypothalamus is a big part of this system since its in charge of letting the whole body know what emotion the brain is feeling.
-How emotions work in the brain is a complex task, nevertheless, the hypothalamus is responsible of how we feel love.
+The hypothalamus is a big part of this system since it’s in charge of letting the whole body know what emotion the brain is feeling.
+How emotions work in the brain is a complex task, nevertheless, the hypothalamus is responsible for how we feel love.
 The hypothalamus produces phenylethylamine, a type of neurotransmitter with similar effects to amphetamines.
 This is the reason why when we fall in love we feel happy and euphoric.
 This neurotransmitter also leads to an increase in adrenaline and noradrenaline, which rises the heartbeat, oxygen levels and blood pressure (triggering the sensation of your “heart skipping a beat”).

 On the other hand, the brain also produces dopamine and serotonin, which allows us to focus our attention on the person that makes us feel these emotions and regulate our emotions accordingly.
-Consequently, the hypothalamus is very important since without it we wouldn’t be able to fall in love.
+Consequently, the hypothalamus is very important since without it, we wouldn’t be able to fall in love.

 What link is there between the hypothalamus and the hypophysis (pituitary gland)?